michaelmusty/.dotfiles/README.markdown

     *   `rnda(1)` uses `rndi(1)` to choose a random argument
     *   `rndf(1)` uses `rnda(1)` to choose a random file from a directory
     *   `rndl(1)` uses `rndi(1)` to choose a random line from files
+*   `apf(1)` prepends arguments to a command with ones read from a file, intended as a framework for shell functions.
 *   `ax(1)` evaluates an awk expression given on the command line; this is intended as a quick way to test how Awk would interpret a given expression.
 *   `bel(1)` prints a terminal bell character